 It is really curious how certain songs seem to take hold of audiences and please them more than anything else they may hear in a long program of music.
 This is just the case with Liz, the clever darkey love song by Jean Lenox and Harry O. Sutton.
 It is being made a special feature by the Primrose Minstrels, and makes itself easily the greatest hit in the entire production.

-Almost certainly, that popularity stemmed in part from the singer, George H. Primrose, who had chosen Liz as the only song he, himself, performed in the show.
+That popularity probably stemmed in part from the singer.
+George H. Primrose had chosen Liz as the only song he, himself, performed in the show.

 Before the end of 1905, another popular performer promoted one of the songwriting team's songs: